theozsnowman/nura24/README.md

 With Nura24 Suite you can create a **full multilingual website** (make translations and add different content for each language).

-## :star: **Clevada - Fastest Cloud Hosting for Businesses and Individuals**

-We are very good to security and server management so we create a Cloud Hosting Service to host your websites.

-Advantages:
-- We install your Nura24 Suite for FREE
-- Full cPanel  and FTP access
-- Developer friendly: Composer available, SSH access, latest PHP version, free SSL certificate
-- Superior Performance: Our scalable servers provides 3x faster performance and reliability compared to major hosting companies.
-- Fastest DNS: We provide high speed, low latency and DDOS protected nameservers with 100% uptime.
-- We are NOT resellers.
-We have high performance servers, located in the major cloud providers datacenters.

 ## Framework

 Nura24 Suite is build using latest version of [**Laravel Framework**](https://laravel.com/docs), making it the best alternative for developers.
 Responsive templates are build using [**Bootstrap Framework**](https://getbootstrap.com).